geor-kasapidi/ALLKit/Docs/target_actions.md

 }
 ```

 It would be nice to have an API with closures in this place.
-And ALLKit provides closure support for gestures and controls:
+And ALLKit provides closure support for gestures and controls (available by Extended subspec):

 * **Gestures**